kit-algo/ULTRA/README.md

 # Useful Links to get Familirise with the ULTRA

-* *Explore the research work comprehensively through our dedicated YouTube playlist.
+* Explore the research work comprehensively through our dedicated YouTube playlist.
 This curated collection provides in-depth insights into the ULTRA project, covering its current status, future prospects, tool usage tutorials, and a holistic understanding of the research.
 For a detailed walkthrough and to become familiar with our work, refer to the [ULTRA Research Project Playlist](https://www.youtube.com/watch?v%253DLmKhB_EpwpI%2526list%253DPLKylawUbe40d6tInpese9KRFIDEMDcvFM%2526pp%253DiAQB).
 It's a valuable resource for open-source enthusiasts looking to contribute and engage with this research. 🎥🔍

-* - **Video 1: Public Transport Planning: Introduction**
+* **Video 1: Public Transport Planning: Introduction**
   - What makes a good public transport supply?
   - Exploring Pareto optimal solutions
   - Characteristics of public transport